History First-Year Learning Community

 One of the unique features of our undergraduate program is its first-year learning community.
 We started this program 17 years ago to offer entering freshmen access to our best teachers and courses, with field experiences, hands-on learning, and dedicated advising and mentorship.
-As a result, our majors graduated timelier with higher GPAs than their comparable peers.
-Due to its success, this small-group-leaning-in-a-large-university is now an integral part of our major.
-Grouped around two history seminars, entering freshmen get to learn, laugh, and explore together; building friendships and accelerating their academic and social skill sets.
+As a result, our majors graduated on time with higher GPAs than their peers.
+Due to its success, this small-group-learning-in-a-large-university is now an integral part of our major.
+Grouped around two history seminars, entering freshmen get to learn, laugh, and explore together.
+They build friendships and accelerate their academic and social skill sets.
 We also offer the opportunity for cohort housing in CF Lynch Freshmen Hall (optional).
+Please click on this link to apply, today!!!!

 • Two courses – one course per semester – with preferential registration for additional history electives.